For the 2020 Fall season, please see the Online Fall league page.

 To take the CQE at a student’s school or with a homeschool instructor, please email firstname.lastname@example.org for further instructions.

 Students who take an exam at their school or with a homeschool proctor may qualify on the basis of finishing in the top half in Asia on that version of the Exam (students who take the Exam at a tournament site can also qualify as mentioned, by being in the top half of students in their age division on an Exam at that site), or by reaching the qualifying score for the World Championships.

 Please see past versions of the CQE on the website here for practice.
 An additional sample version of the CQE is available here together with its answer key.
-For further practice resources, see the past Exams on the US Geography Olympiad website here.
+For further practice resources, see the past Exams on the US Geography Championships website here.
 Note that these Exams have more of a focus on the geography of the USA than we will have on the CQE in Asia.
 Roughly 30-40% of the questions on the CQE will focus on the geography of Asia; the other questions will focus on the geography of other parts of the world.